Root for the home team and take in some Indigenous art at Railroad Way South

 Whether you’re grabbing a bite with friends, enjoying a spontaneous performance, or simply soaking in the lively atmosphere, Railroad Way South is the perfect spot to connect with the community and the energy of the stadium district.

-Photo of artwork by Kimberly Saladin (Muckleshoot) on display at Stadium Plaza.
+Photo of artwork by Stephan Smith on desplay at Stadium Plaza.
 Photo by Jo Cosme.

-Photo of artwork by Kimberly Saladin (Muckleshoot) on display at Stadium Plaza.
+Photo of artwork by Stephan Smith on desplay at Stadium Plaza.
 Photo by Jo Cosme.

 Seasonal Art Exhibit